 Epson Expression Premium XP-640 review: Price

 Epson XP-640 – It is a bit more expensive compared to the four-color models.
-You can buy it from Epson where it costs £119.99.
+You can buy it from Epson, which costs £119.99.
 However, you have been crazy to do so when you can buy it from various other sellers, such as Amazon.com, for £69.99.

-That is still greater than its four-colour brother or sisters, but it is significantly more affordable compared to Epson’s price.
+That is still greater than its four-color brother or sisters, but it is significantly more affordable compared to Epson’s price.

 If you are after something for more basic daily document publishing, the HP Envy 5640 is a great choice, as ink costs have boiled down a great deal since we evaluated it in 2015.